-When I sat down with Jeremy Kendle at a Kings media day last week, like many Kings fans, I had been pleasantly surprised by the calm and collected American guard, despite being one of his more vocal detractors when he was signed.
+When I sat down with Jeremy Kendle at a Kings media day last week, I was pleasantly surprised by the calm and collected American guard, despite being one of his more vocal detractors when he was signed.

 The leadership Kendle had brought to the Kings team in his few games since replacing Kevin Lisch was impressive.
 He wasn’t the flashy, high-scoring import point guard we had been promised, but he seemed like the closest thing to a natural 1 on the team all season.
 And as Boti Nagy said earlier this week, that was the one thing everyone seemed to agree that the Kings desperately needed.